CordeliaProject/PADRISDataTools/README.md

 PADRISDataTools should be as easy to use as possible.
 The arguments you should take into account are:

 **IMPORTANT**: The individual id column **MUST** be the first column.
 If not, the tool will not detect it.
-Also, columns MUST be named as PADRIS names them.
+Also, columns MUST be named as PADRIS names them and formated as a CSV file separated by "|".

 ```
-    inpath (str): Path to the input file
+    inpath (str): Path to the input file.
     outpath (str): Path to the output file
     entity (str): Type of entity.
 Options: 'Assegurats', 'Episodis', 'Diagnostics', 'Procediments', 'Mortalitat', 'Laboratori'
     episodis (str): [Optional] Required only for 'Diagnostics' or 'Procediments'.